Last Updated on

 Successful personal blogs are usually well-written and entertaining.
 Readers identify personally with the author.
-Erin Says is a popular example.
+Wait But Why is a popular example.

 2. Niche Blogs

 These are more about a specific topic or industry.
 Readers are more interested in the information presented than the personality of the author.
 Newsarama is a popular comic book and pop culture blog.

 With niche blogs, you don’t want to stray too far from the central theme.
 Otherwise, readers will be confused about what the blog is all about.
 The parts of a blog on a niche site should be kept to a minimum.

 Do I Need to Create a New Blog for Every Topic I Want to Write About?

 If you’re not interested in writing solely about one specific topic, you should create a personal blog.
 This lets you write about basically any topic you want, as long as you’re involved in some way.
 You can write about your life, your opinion on current events and more.

 Managing several blogs at once is almost never a good idea.
 You’ll likely run into time, organization and motivation problems.